Graveyard Shift (SpongeBob SquarePants): Plot

-Squidward eagerly prepares to leave work at the Krusty Krab as it closes.
-When he refuses to take a last-minute order from a customer, Mr. Krabs overhears the conversation and asks the customer if he would give the Krusty Krab money if they stayed open later, and he agrees.
-Mr. Krabs is inspired to create a night shift, leaving an eager SpongeBob and an annoyed Squidward to work 24-hours a day.
+On a Tuesday night, Squidward eagerly prepares to leave work at the Krusty Krab as it closes; when he refuses to take a last-minute order from a customer, Mr. Krabs overhears the conversation and is inspired to create a night shift.
+The restaurant remains open, leaving SpongeBob and Squidward to work 24 hours a day.

-Exasperated with his boss' demands and annoyed with SpongeBob, Squidward tries to scare SpongeBob into being afraid of the night shift by telling him a made-up story about the "Hash-Slinging Slasher", a former fry cook at the Krusty Krab who accidentally cut off his own hand, replaced it with a spatula, and was fired and killed after being run over by a bus.
-Squidward continues by telling SpongeBob that every Tuesday night, the ghost of the Slasher returns to the Krusty Krab to get revenge on those who fired him.
-Squidward says that the Slasher's arrival will be indicated by three warnings: the lights flickering on and off, the phone ringing without any reply from the calling party, and the ghost of the bus that ran over the Slasher arriving to drop him off.
-After Squidward finishes his story, SpongeBob reacts with fear; although amused at first, Squidward becomes irritated and admits that he made the whole story up.
+Exasperated with his boss' demands and annoyed with SpongeBob, Squidward tries to scare him into being afraid of the night shift.
+He tells the story of the "Hash-Slinging Slasher", a former Krusty Krab fry cook who used a spatula as a prosthetic hand after accidentally slicing off his real hand.
+The story claims that the Slasher was fired at his funeral after his accidental death, and that his ghost returns to the Krusty Krab every Tuesday night to get revenge for being fired.
+Squidward says that the Slasher's arrival will be indicated by three warnings: the lights flickering on and off, the phone ringing with no caller on the other end, and a ghostly bus arriving to drop him off.
+SpongeBob reacts with intense fear; at first amused, Squidward soon becomes irritated and admits that he invented the story.

-Later at 3AM when the restaurant is empty, Squidward is soon alarmed by the flickering lights and ringing phone, while SpongeBob thinks Squidward is simply pranking him.
-A bus shows up outside the Krusty Krab and drops off a mysterious dark silhouette matching the description of the Hash-Slinging Slasher.
-SpongeBob and Squidward become terrified, but the figure turns out to be simply a fish applying for a job, stating that he had tried calling the Krusty Krab by telephone earlier, but had hung up out of nervousness.
-The three discover that the flickering lights were caused by "Nosferatu", with whom the characters are inexplicably familiar, flicking the light switch on and off.
+Later that night at 3:00AM Wednesday morning, when the restaurant is empty, Squidward becomes alarmed by the lights flickering and phone ringing.
+A late bus arrives at the Krusty Krab and drops off a silhouette matching the description of the Slasher.
+SpongeBob and Squidward are terrified, but the figure turns out to be a fish applying for a job, stating that he had tried calling the Krusty Krab by telephone earlier but hung up out of nervousness.
+The three discover that the flickering lights were caused by "Nosferatu"—with whom the characters are inexplicably familiar—playing with the light switch.